wlk-dev/prework-study-guide/README.md

 ## Description

-Whever you are starting something new it's nice to have a place to write down some key points for later reference.
+Whenever you are starting something new it's nice to have a place to write down some key points for later reference.
 By building this webpage I was able to learn the basics of setting up a webapp and deploying it to a webpage, while also being able to have a place that I can come back and reference information that I have learned.

 ## Installation